-The cat litter box is the place where the cat identify itself due to the scents of its body in it.
-It is the core territorial place for a cat and also a safety place, representing something similar to a den for a wild cat.
+The cat litter box is the place where the cat identifies itself due to the scents of its body.
+It is the core territorial place for a cat and also a safe place, representing something similar to a den for a wild cat.
 When a wild cat is threatened it retreats into its den immediately and it stays there until the threat is gone.
 Domestic cats have some of this behavior and they can retreat into their litter boxes for a long time if they feel a frequent threat or stress trigger.
-This leads to a cat sleeping in its the litter box.
+This leads to a cat sleeping in its litter box.

 We already mentioned that inter-cat territorial issues can cause enormous stress in a cat to the point to confine it to sleeping in the litter box.
 But also a cat retreats into its litter box due to a stressful noisy home, a family member that frequently yells, lack of a place that the cat can claim as its territory, constant furniture move, and others.
 Stress is one of the main causes for a cat sleeping in its litter box.

 What can you do?
 Eliminate excessive noises at home and loud music, keep a quiet home without screams, loud laughs, or door slams.
 Cats are very sensitive to noises and constant stressful events could change the chemical structure in the cat’s brain which is irreversible.
 According to NCBI if your cat has urinary issues, a stressful home or often routine changes in the cat’s life can worsen some conditions such as UTI which makes the cat stay in the litter box even more.